(1) The [FCA] may make rules (“trust scheme rules”) as to—

-(c) for the appointment, removal, powers and duties of an auditor for the scheme;
+(c) for the appointment, removal, powers and duties of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 Take a free trial

 This Practice Note considers the nature and scope of arbitration agreements with a particular focus on arbitration agreements pursuant to the law of England and Wales, although it also discusses the concept from an international perspective and includes some comparative examples from other

 The right to notice means a right for the employee to remain in employment for the period of notice, not simply to be paid for it.
 An employer will therefore often include in the contract an express right to make a payment in lieu of notice ('PILON') as an alternative to giving notice, to ensure

 BREXIT: UK is leaving EU on Exit Day (as defined in the European Union (Withdrawal) Act 2018).
 This has an impact on this Practice Note.
 For further guidance on the impact of Brexit on e-money requirements, see Practice Note: Impact of Brexit: Payment services and electronic money directives—quick